Introduction

 Application for Consent

-M74 West Limited has submitted an application for consent under Section 36 of the Electricity Act 1989 to construct the M74 West Renewable Energy Park.
+M74 West Limited submitted an application for consent under Section 36 of the Electricity Act 1989 to construct the M74 West Renewable Energy Park on the 11th of September 2024.
 The application is being administered by the Energy Consents Unit of the Scottish Government with South Lanarkshire Council a statutory consultee.
+Following a request from the Energy Consents Unit, Additional Information has been submitted regarding the environmental effects of the grid connection for the M74 West Renewable Energy Park including in combination with the generating station and considering any cumulative effects.
 A copy of the application documents can be downloaded below or via the Scottish Government Energy Consents website at www.energyconsents.scot under application reference ECU00005019.
 Details of how to access hard copies of the application documents are in the below press advert.

 Why is this project needed?